openservicemesh/osm/docs/onboard_services.md

 ```

 > **Please Note:**
 > The **`osm namespace remove`** command only tells OSM to stop applying updates to the sidecar proxy configurations in the namespace.
 It **does not** remove the proxy sidecars.
 This means the existing proxy configuration will continue to be used, but it will not be updated by the OSM control plane.
-If you wish to remove the proxies from all pods, remove the pods' namespaces with the CLI and reinstall all the pod workloads.
+If you wish to remove the proxies from all pods, remove the pods' namespaces from the OSM mesh with the CLI and reinstall all the pod workloads.